History of agriculture: Early development

-Maize and squash were domesticated in Mesoamerica; potato in South America, and sunflower in the Eastern Woodlands of North America.
+Maize and squash were domesticated in Mesoamerica; potatoes in South America, and sunflowers in the Eastern Woodlands of North America.

 Civilizations

 Sumer

 Sumerian farmers grew the cereals barley and wheat, starting to live in villages from about 8000 BC.
 Given the low rainfall of the region, agriculture relied on the Tigris and Euphrates rivers.
 Irrigation canals leading from the rivers permitted the growth of cereals in large enough quantities to support cities.
 The first ploughs appear in pictographs from Uruk around 3000 BC; seed-ploughs that funneled seed into the ploughed furrow appear on seals around 2300 BC.
 Vegetable crops included chickpeas, lentils, peas, beans, onions, garlic, lettuce, leeks and mustard.
 They grew fruits including dates, grapes, apples, melons, and figs. Alongside their farming, Sumerians also caught fish and hunted fowl and gazelle.
 The meat of sheep, goats, cows and poultry was eaten, mainly by the elite.
 Fish was preserved by drying, salting and smoking.